SymbioticLove/JulieMobileNotary/src/components/About/README.md

 # About Section Component

-The About Section Components directory contains components related to showcasing information about the mobile notary professional and the business.
-These components contribute to providing a detailed introduction and background for your users.
+The About Section Components directory contains components related to showcasing information about the yourself and the business.
+This component contributes to providing a detailed introduction and background for your users.

 ## Usage